rmrk-team/evm/docs/RMRK/equippable/IRMRKExternalEquip.md

 function getPendingResources(uint256 tokenId) external view returns (uint64[])
 ```

-Used to retrieve IDs od the active resources of given token.
+Used to retrieve IDs of the pending resources of given token.

-*Resource data is stored by reference, in order to access the data corresponding to the ID, call  `getResourceMeta(resourceId)`.*
+*Resource data is stored by reference, in order to access the data corresponding to the ID, call  `getResourceMetadata(tokenId, resourceId)`.*

 #### Parameters